 The final exam is a comprehensive examination consisting of all topics covered.
 The final exam is common to all MA 111 courses.
-The time and date of the final exam will be announced.
+The final exam will be given on TUESDAY OF FINALS WEEK from 3-5pm lecture students in Social Science Auditorium and ONLINE for online students.)
 Students should not bring personal items (backpacks, cell phones, etc...) to the testing area.
 However, students should bring two (2) pencils and a calculator (optional) to the exam site.